 What’s Happening in Term 2

-Week 5, 6 and 7 – Interschool fixtures for netball, soccer and football
+Week 5, 7 and 8 – Interschool fixtures for netball, soccer, and football

-Week 8 – Wednesday 15 June – Interschool Cross Country
+Week 9 – Wednesday 21 June – Interschool Cross Country.

 Interschool Swimming Carnival

-In Week 10 of Term 1, the CPS Interschool Swimming team competed in our cluster swimming carnival.
+In week 10 of term 1, the CPS Interschool Swimming competed in our cluster swimming carnival.
 It was a great team effort across all year levels and every swimmer should be extremely proud of how awesome they were.
-This year, a couple of schools were unable to compete, but that did not stop the event from being a huge success.
-Churchlands PS did an amazing job to finish 5th overall, with some impressive swimming across the team.
-CPS finished the day with 11 first places, 5 second places, and 3 third places.
+Churchlands PS did an amazing job to finish 6th overall, with some impressive swimming across the team.
+CPS finished the day with 3 first places, 13 second places, and 5 third places.
 As a teacher, I am extremely proud of how all the swimmers conducted themselves in and out of the pool.

 Interschool Winter Sports

-Our Interschool Winter school sports is back in 2022!!
-CPS will be putting together two netball teams, one soccer and one football team to compete against our neighbouring schools for the 2022 Eagles Cup.
-In selection for the teams, Year 6 students get preference to fill the spots available and then after that, Year 5 will be invited to fill the remaining spots.
+Our Interschool Winter school sports are back for 2023!!
+CPS will be putting together two netball teams, one soccer and one football team to compete against our neighbouring schools for the 2023 Eagles Cup.
+For the selection of the teams, year 6 students will get preference to fill the spots available and then after that, the year 5 students will be invited to fill the remaining spots.

 CPS will be competing on the following dates;

-Week 5 – Friday 27 May vs City Beach at City Beach PS
+Week 5 – Friday 26 May vs City Beach at Churchlands PS

-Week 7 – Friday 10 June vs Wembley Downs, Woodlands and Floreat Park – Netball A and soccer at Woodlands PS and football and netball B at Floreat Park PS.
+Week 7 – Friday 9 June vs Wembley Downs, Woodlands and Floreat Park – Netball A and soccer at Churchlands PS and football and netball B at Floreat Park PS.

-More details will be announced once all teams have been selected and we get closer to the time of the fixtures.
+More details will be put out once all teams have been selected, and we get closer to the time of the fixtures.

 Some benefits include: